 Kedarnath temple at Uttarakhand – You get free food at 11750ft most of the time here.

 Check climate-& Festival times- Indian climate is divided into six zones.
 Pick a time of the year and region accordingly.
 With more than 30+ festivals, not every state celebrates every festival.
-Research before and plan to witness any festival like Deepavali/Dasara/Ganesh Chaturthi/Buddha Poornima.
+Research before and plan to see festivals like Deepavali/Dasara/Ganesh Chaturthi/Buddha Poornima.

 India is a developing nation- After India’s independence in 1947, we are recovering from colonisation.
-Things have begun to start in place since 2014, largely regarding Public hygiene, globalisation, medical services and public transport.
+Things have begun in place since 2014, largely regarding Public hygiene, globalisation, medical services and public transport.

 Come back for more – India is one of the rapidly changing nations.
 Each year technology & lifestyle here is changing, and places are getting cleaner.
 Your next visit to India will surprise you with its changes.